johnsonandjohnson/Bodiless-JS/packages/bodiless-table/doc/table.md

 You can add rows to a table by clicking on a row and then clicking the Add button under Row on the Table toolbar.
 The new row will appear under the row where your cursor was placed when you clicked Add.
 You can add columns by clicking the add button under Column.
-The new column will appar to the right of the row where your cursor was placed when you clicked Add.
+The new column will appear to the right of the row where your cursor was placed when you clicked Add.

 To move a columm to the right, click in a cell and click the "Move" button under "Column."
 To move a row down, click in a cell and click the "Move" button under "Row."